-technique relying on conventional synthetic aperture radar (SAR) principles [16]–[20] and precise tracking of the handheld radar device as it is moved by a human user throughout space [7], [21]–[23].
-Whereas traditional mmWave SAR imaging requires precise motion systems to achieve nearideal synthetic arrays [20], the scanning geometry employed by a freehand imaging system is generally irregular and does not conform to the typical array geometries required for efficient image reconstruction algorithms [24].
+technique that relies on conventional synthetic aperture radar (SAR) principles [16]–[20] and precise tracking of the handheld radar device as it is moved by a human user throughout space [7], [21]–[23].
+Whereas traditional mmWave SAR imaging requires precise motion systems to achieve near-ideal synthetic arrays [20], the scanning geometry employed by freehand imaging systems is generally irregular and does not conform to the typical array geometries required for efficient image reconstruction algorithms [24].

-While recent work has proposed a fast imaging algorithm for irregular SAR geometries using array linearization [25], the proposed technique adopts a simplistic model of the array displacement and does not explore the near-field multistatic effects, both of which are addressed in this study.
-However, efficient algorithms for near-field MIMO-SAR operation under irregular scanning geometries are previously unexplored in the literature.
+While recent work has proposed a fast imaging algorithm for irregular SAR geometries using array linearization [25], the proposed technique adopts a simplistic model of the array displacement and does not explore near-field multistatic effects, both of which are addressed in this study.
+However, efficient algorithms for near-field MIMO-SAR operations under irregular scanning geometries have not been explored in the literature.

-Extensive work on freehand mmWave imaging has been conducted by Laviada et al. at the University of Oviedo [7], [10]–[13], [26], [27].
-High-precision localization systems to enable freehand SAR imaging have been investigated using an infrared camera network to accurately track the device location across time and recover electromagnetic (EM) images [10].
-Their work has been extended to employ an inertial measurement unit (IMU) and depth camera sensors to achieve standalone freehand imaging with promising results [7], [13].
-In each of these efforts, the subject attempts to move the hand in a raster pattern to synthesize an approximately rectangular planar aperture with a linear frequency modulated (LFM) handheld radar [7], [10], [11].
-Due to the subject’s inability to move their hand in an ideal planar trajectory and the sensitivity of the mmWave signal to submillimeter perturbations, the image is reconstructed using the generalized back-projection algorithm (BPA).
+Extensive work on freehand mmWave imaging was conducted by Laviada et al. at the University of Oviedo [7], [10]–[13], [26], [27].
+High-precision localization systems that enable freehand SAR imaging have been investigated using an infrared camera network to accurately track the device location across time and recover electromagnetic (EM) images [10].
+Their work was extended to employ an inertial measurement unit (IMU) and depth camera sensors to achieve standalone freehand imaging with promising results [7], [13].
+In each of these efforts, the subject attempted to move the hand in a raster pattern to synthesize an approximately rectangular planar aperture with a linear frequency-modulated (LFM) handheld radar [7], [10], [11].
+Owing to the subject’s inability to move their hand in an ideal planar trajectory and the sensitivity of the mmWave signal to submillimeter perturbations, the image was reconstructed using the generalized back-projection algorithm (BPA).